Improved invariant polytope algorithm and applications: Modified invariant polytope algorithm

+This is one of the main differences to the original implementation -- the idea is already developed in~\cite[Algorithm~5.1]{GZ08}.
 Instead of testing each vertex one after another, and adding it immediately to the set of vertices $V_k$ if it is outside of the polytope, we compute the norms of all selected vertices from step~\eqref{alg_modinvpoly_selectnewvertex} with respect to the same polytope.
-Afterwards we add all vertices (which are outside of the polytope) at once to the set $V_k$.
+Afterwards we add all vertices which are outside of the polytope at once to the set $V_k$.

 This clearly leads to larger polytopes, in our examples the number of vertices increases by~10\%, but this is compensated by the fact that we can parallelise the computations of the norms.
 The speed-up is nearly linear in the number of available threads.
 Since the linear programming model does not change, we can speed up this part further by warm starting the linear programming problems, i.e.\ we reuse the solutions obtained from the computations of the other vertices.
 If there are no suitable candidates to warm start with, we still can speed up the LP-problem by starting the search for the solution at the nearest vertex point of the polytope $W$.
 The speed-up from warm starting is roughly 50-70\%.